mzxio/red/transcription/book one/Signals from the deep.md

-### Signals.
+### Signals from the deep.

 Formless noise.
-A long pause.
-Low baseline drones, rough harmonies.
+A long pause, low baseline drone, rough harmonies.
 Modulations.
 Pulses and tones.
 Regular.
 Exact.
 Wet and bubbling like a stream, uneven in its precision.
 The signal repeats.

 Again and again.
 Communicating.